What Is Sales Pipeline?

 How to Build a Sales Pipeline

 Building an effective sales pipeline requires a strategic approach that aligns with your business goals and sales process.
-Whether you're creating a sales pipeline from scratch or refining an existing one, the foundation starts with clearly defining your sales stages.
-These stages should reflect your customer's buying journey from initial awareness through to closed deals.
-Common stages include:
+The foundation starts with clearly defining your sales stages to reflect your customer's buying journey from initial awareness through to closed deals.

 Your specific pipeline should be tailored to your industry and sales cycle.